jflamy/owlcms4/docs/Cloud.md

 In a gym setting, people can read the web addresses on the screens, and one day, some "funny" person will log in to the system and be tempted to mess things up.

-- You should therefore set a PIN or Password that officials will be required to type when first logging in.
+- **Password** : should therefore set a PIN or Password that officials will be required to type when first logging in.
 This is done on via the `Prepare Competition` page, using the `Language and System Settings` button.
+  - Once you type a PIN or password, it will immediately be replaced by a very long string called a cryptographic hash.
+That way if you export the database no one can actually figure out what the password is.

 ![053_editPIN](img/PublicResults/053_editPIN.png)

-- If running from a competition site, you can restrict access to the cloud application to come only from your competition site router.
+- **Authorized IP Addresses** running from a competition site, you can restrict access to the cloud application to come only from your competition site router.
 The access list is a comma-separated list of allowed IPv4 addresses.
+The addresses listed will be allowed, but the password will still be required.

   In order to find the proper value:

   - From your competition site, browse to <https://google.com> and

 - Type the string  `my ip`  in the search box.
     This will display the address of your competition site router as seen from the cloud.

   - You should see a set of four numbers separated by dots like `24.157.203.247`  .
 This the address you should use -- owlcms will reject connections coming from other places than your competition router.

   Note that if you use the OWLCMS_IP or -Dip settings, these will take precedence over what is in the database.

+- **Backdoor Access IP List**  These IP addresses will be allowed access without a password.
+This is normally used when streaming: the machine that connects to owlcms to grab the scoreboards is not in the cloud, and it is inconvenient to type the password for that one machine.

 ## Configuration Parameters